danielfobooss/EECS4411-DatabaseManagementProject/README.md

 db2 "query"  (ex: db "select count(*) as card from stl.purchase")

 ### Be on the same directory as your query files and create some output.plan file:
-db2expln -d stl -o output.plan -z \; -f some_query.sql
+db2expln -d stl -o output.plan -z \; -g -f some_query.sql

 ## Notes: